Model Inversion meets Cryptographic Fuzzy Extractors: The Problem

 \subsection{Threat Model}

+We assume the {\em full-leakage} threat model, much the same as what password hashing is meant to protect against.
+We assume that all {\em persistently stored} metadata {in the database }is leaked all at once, including both the protected embedding and any helper value that is strictly necessary for legitimate authentication to work.
 We focus on {inversion attacks on {\em protected embeddings}}, i.e., embeddings that have been post-processed before being stored.
-We assume the {\em full-leakage} threat model, much the same as what password hashing is meant to protect against.
-We assume that all {\em persistently stored} metadata is leaked all at once, including any randomness that is strictly necessary for the legitimate authentication to work.
-Therefore, the adversary's goal is as follows: Given any leaked face embedding computed as the output of \enroll, along with requisite randomness, reconstruct an image that resembles the original image.
-Note that ephemeral data such as $(I, I', x')$ used during \enroll and \auth is not stored persistently and the attacker does not have access to it.
+Therefore, the adversary's goal is as follows: Given any leaked vector~($r$) computed as the output of \enroll, along with requisite helper~($p$), reconstruct an image that resembles the original image, close enough to authenticate as the enrolled user.
+Note that ephemeral data such as $(I, I', x')$ used during \enroll and \auth is not stored persistently and thus the attacker does not have access to it.

-To keep attack assumptions minimal, we work in the black-box threat model.
-We adapt the black-box model presented in~\cite{2015:model-inversion} and assume the attacker only has query (or API) access to the target model $\calM_{prot}$ (see~\Cref{fig:face-auth}).
+To keep attack assumptions minimal, we work in the black-box threat model for the attacker.
+We adapt the black-box {threat }model presented in~\cite{2015:model-inversion} and assume the attacker only has query (or API) access to the target model $\calM_{prot}$.
 The query exposes protected embeddings, instead of classification results as presumed in~\cite{2015:model-inversion} for generality, since ML models today are used in non-classification tasks too.
 Moreover, protection schemes used by the target models are publicly available algorithms known to the attacker.

-We assume that the attacker has access to a public dataset of face images, similar to that assumed in the original attack~\cite{2015:model-inversion}.
-Our public dataset does not overlap with the leaked database, and the attacker can query $\calM_{prot}$ on this dataset to obtain corresponding embeddings.
+We also assume that the attacker has access to a public dataset of face images, similar to that assumed in the original attack~\cite{2015:model-inversion}.
+The public dataset does not overlap with the leaked {embedding }database, and the attacker can query $\calM_{prot}$ on this {public }dataset to obtain corresponding embeddings.
 These assumptions are practical and common to prior attacks~\cite{2024:bob,2021:ked-mi,2020:gmi}.
 This is also analogous to how password crackers use real-world password distributions gleaned from leaked password databases~\cite{2019:ml-crack-password, 2019:password-crack-survey}.